 We believe there is a substantial opportunity to further grow our customer base in our large and under-penetrated market through our sales and marketing strategy.
 Across our existing customer base and as we acquire new customers, we intend to expand and deepen these relationships.
 As we build trust through our proven model, we seek to cross-sell our Accolade Expert MD and Accolade Care solutions as well as Accolade partner ecosystem programs.
+We refer to such add-on sales as platform-connected revenues.
 We plan to continue to invest in sales and marketing in order to grow our customer base and increase sales to existing customers.
 Any investments we make in our sales and marketing organization will occur in advance of experiencing any benefits from such investments, so it may be difficult for us to determine if we are efficiently allocating our resources in these areas.